-'''

-If using Apache WSGI

-admin@ztpserver:~# service apache2 restart

-If running in Standalone Mode, stop ztps

-admin@ztpserver:~# pkill ztps
+If running in Standalone Mode, stop ztps admin@ztpserver:~# pkill ztps

-Then start it again

-admin@ztpserver:~# ztps

-'''

 The ZTPServer will use either the System MAC Address or the Serial Number of the switch as its System ID.
 The System ID is used to match statically provisioned nodes.
 Also, when a node is dynamically provisioned, the ZTPServer will create a new node directory for it in nodes/ and it will be named using the System ID.